The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

 \subsection{Data generating process}

-The set of simulation scenarios is determined by the \begin{itemize} \item censoring time (365 days) which sets the end of the observation period, \item sample size $N$ (500, 3000, 5000), \item backround rate (0.1) which specifies the prevalence in the population, \item ADR rate which is the proportion of the background rate (0, 0.5, 1), \item expected event-time of the ADR if the ADR rate is above zero (1st, 2nd, 3rd quarter of observation period), \item relative standard deviation of the ADR event-time (0.05).
+The sample scenarios are determined by the \begin{itemize} \item censoring time (365 days) setting the end of the observation period (OP), \item sample size $N$ (500, 3000, 5000), \item backround rate (0.1) which specifies the prevalence in the population, \item ADR rate which is the proportion of the background rate (0, 0.5, 1), \item expected event-time of the ADR if the ADR rate is above zero (1st, 2nd, 3rd quarter of OP), \item relative standard deviation of the ADR event-time (0.05).

 \end{itemize}